dramsington-callibrity/drone-kaniko-helm-tutorial/README.md

 ```
 The last command there sets your kubectl context to this new cluster and retrieves your credentials for future use.

 Now for the fun part.
 Have you heard of [Helm](https://helm.sh/)?
-It's magical let me tell you.
+It's magical, let me tell you.
 The self-named Kubernetes package manager is a tool that allows you to find, use and create repeatable deployable clusters and pods.
 In this case, we're going to use Helm to install our Drone stack.

 To set up helm on our cluster securely let's initialize a RoleBinding to give to our service-account.
 Copy the following into a `rbac.yml` :
 ```yaml